TimoSavi/ceif/README.md

 than average then the score is incremented and if distance is smaller the score is reduced.

 The scale of dimension attribute values can be adjusted too, see the [tweaking document](docs/tweaking.md) for details.

+### Acknowledgements
+Thanks to codeplea for the tinyexpr (https://github.com/codeplea/tinyexpr)